pivotal/docs-tap/cli-plugins/insight/query-data.md

 ### Determining source code org, repo, and commit SHA

-In order to query a source scan for vulnerabilities, you will need git org and git repo, or the commit SHA.
+In order to query a source scan for vulnerabilities, you need a Git org and Git repository, or the commit SHA.
 Find these by examining the source scan resource.

 Run: